École cantonale d'art de Lausanne

 The École cantonale d'art de Lausanne (ÉCAL) is a university of art and design located in the Renens suburb of Lausanne, Switzerland.
 It was founded in 1821 and is affiliated with the University of Applied Sciences and Arts of Western Switzerland (HES-SO).
 The designer Alexis Georgacopoulos is the director of ÉCAL.

+History

+A precursor to ÉCAL called the "Ecole Cantonale de Dessin" was founded in 1821, and situated in Cité-Devant.
+The school was relocated to the newly built Musée Arlaud in the centre of Lausanne twenty years later.
+Over the next century the school moved to various locations and went though changes of management and name before eventually taking its current name and location in 1986.